isaacm/keystone-oauth2-extension/README.md

    ```
 The file `config/policy.json` contains default values you can use, as well as other required policies which Keystone should include by default.

+8. Create a config registration file `keystone/conf/oauth2.py`, by copying `keystone/conf/oauth1.py` and change the string `oauth1` to `oauth2` in the content.
+Add oauth2 import and module to conf_modules in `keystone/conf/__init__.py`

-8. Check Python dependencies.
+9. Check Python dependencies.
 This extension uses [OAuthLib](https://oauthlib.readthedocs.org/en/latest/), tested to work with versions >=0.7.2, <=1.0.3.
 This is already a dependency in Keystone and you should not need to install it again, but if you are not using the standard Keystone installation, make sure to add it.

-9. Create database tables.
-Execute:
+10. Create database tables.
+Copy `migrate_repo/latest_add_oauth2_tables` to `keystone/common/sql/migrate_repo/versions`, and replace the leading `latest` to the latest_version+1, where latest_version is the keystone repo's latest version numbe, then execute:
-`tools/with_venv.sh keystone-manage db_sync --extension oauth2`
+`tools/with_venv.sh keystone-manage db_sync` to create oauth2 related tables